ti-cortex-m4/demo-java-reactive-streams-old/code_examples.md

                    return;
                }

-               // By rule 3.8, while the Subscription is not cancelled, Subscription.request(long n) must register the given number of additional elements to be produced to the respective Subscriber. long newDemand = oldDemand + n;
+               // By rule 3.8, while the Subscription is not cancelled, Subscription.request(long) must register the given number of additional elements to be produced to the respective Subscriber. long newDemand = oldDemand + n;
                if (newDemand < 0) {
                    // By rule 3.17, a Subscription must support a demand up to Long.MAX_VALUE.